F5 Distributed Cloud > F5 Distributed Cloud: Web Application Security & Scanning Source | Edit on

 The following steps will enable you to deploy F5 Distributed Cloud Bot Defense and understand its implementation.

-Open another tab in your browser (Chrome shown), navigate to your application/Load Balancer configuration: http://<namespace>.lab-sec.f5demos.com.
+Open another tab in your browser (Chrome shown), navigate to your application/Load Balancer configuration: https://<namespace>.lab-sec.f5demos.com.
+This will follow the adjective-animal format.

 Enable developer tools (Chrome shown (use F12)) and click on the Network tab.